mabdullahasim/stock-market-twitter-bot/README.md

     News integration: Posts relevant financial news affecting the markets.

+    Earings updates: Posts earnigns updates for the week

+    AI usage: Uses openAI's chat gpt to summarize a news article given rules

 Tech Stack:
     Python 3

     Tweepy (or other Twitter API library for posting tweets)

-    Requests / BeautifulSoup (for market data scraping, if used)
+    Requests / BeautifulSoup (for market data scraping)

     dotenv (for environment variables and API keys)

+    OpenAI API (for summarizing or formatting news, if used)

+    Pandas & NumPy (for data manipulation)

+    YFinance (for stock market data)

+    AWS Lambda (for serverless deployment)

 Setup Instructions:
 1. Clone the repository: